Rich Lentil Bolognese

 - Add the miso, lentils, and water to the skillet and bring to a boil.
 Reduce the heat and let the lentils cook, uncovered, for 25-30 minutes, or until they are soft.
 Stir the lentils occasionally and add more water if they are looking dry.
 Stir in the cherry tomatoes.1 tablespoon miso, 1 cup dried brown lentils, 4 cups water, 1 cup halved cherry tomatoes

 - While the lentils are cooking, bring a large pot of well-salted water to a boil.
-Add the Chickapea Pasta and cook until al dente, about 5-6 minutes.
-Drain and toss with a little olive oil.2 boxes Chickapea Pasta Spirals or Penne
+Add the pasta and cook according to the package directions.
+Drain and then toss with a little olive oil.12 ounces pasta

-- Serve the penne topped with the lentil bolognese and sprinkled with parmesan and a few sage leaves.Optional toppings: grated parmesan (vegan or regular), sage leaves, black pepper
+- Serve the pasta topped with the lentil bolognese and sprinkled with parmesan and a few sage leaves.Optional toppings: grated parmesan (vegan or regular), sage leaves, black pepper